hdlugas/MZsearch/README.md

 2. running spectral library matching to identify compounds based off of their mass spectrometry data
 3. plotting a query spectrum vs a reference spectrum before and after preprocessing transformations.

-These tasks are implemented separately for the cases of (i) LRMS and (ii) HRMS data due to the different spectrum preprocessing transformations stemming from a different format in the mass to charge ratios in LRMS vs HRMS data.
+These tasks are implemented separately for the cases of (i) NRMS and (ii) HRMS data due to the different spectrum preprocessing transformations stemming from a different format in the mass to charge ratios in L=NRMS vs HRMS data.
 To see all parameters for any of the three main scripts (build_library.py, spec_lib_matching.py, plot_spectra.py), run:
 ```
 python build_library.py -h
 python spec_lib_matching.py -h